 Norfolk home educators can have free admission to Norfolk County Council Museums during school term time, on a week day with one adult free per child.
 To receive free admission the visit should be booked in advance with the relevant site.
 Depending on the museum as much notice as possible should be given.
-Strangers' Hall, Bridewell and Norwich Castle should be booked centrally through the e-mail email@example.com, stating the museum you would like to visit.
+Strangers' Hall, Bridewell and Norwich Castle should be booked by emailng email@example.com, stating the museum you would like to visit.

-Resources vary depending on the site and all museum trails can be downloaded and printed from the Website: www.museums.norfolk.gov.uk/index.htm
+Resources vary depending on the site and all museum trails can be downloaded and printed at www.museums.norfolk.gov.uk

-- Norfolk SEND Partnership offer information and advice to children, young people and parents/carers about special educational needs and disabilities (SEND).
+Norfolk SEND Partnership offer information and advice to children, young people and parents/carers about special educational needs and disabilities (SEND).
 They are a small central team, with trained volunteers throughout the county.
-Their website is www.norfolksendpartnershipiass.org.uk.
+Visit their website at www.norfolksendpartnershipiass.org.uk.

-- The Regal Movieplex cinema at Cromer is now offering autism-friendly screenings of certain films.
-Click here to view the Regal Movieplex website (scroll down until you find the link on the right hand side of the page, about half way down) if you are interested.
+The Regal Movieplex cinema at Cromer is now offering autism-friendly screenings of certain films.
+Visit the Regal Movieplex website for more information

 Reading Ahead (formerly called the Six Book Challenge) is run by the Reading Agency and is aimed at adults and young people who want to improve their reading or read more.
 Reading Ahead invites participants to pick six reads (this includes books, magazines, newspapers and websites) and record, rate and review them in a diary in order to get a certificate.
 There’s more information on the Reading Agency website.